-Did you have overseas interest as a business expense?
+Did you incur interest as a business expense on money borrowed overseas?

-NO Go to Depreciation expenses on the opposite page.
+Go to Depreciation expenses on the next page.

 Include any interest incurred on money borrowed from overseas sources to acquire income-producing assets used in your business, to finance business operations or to meet current business expenses.